mukeshrawat02/csv-solver/README.md

 - You can only use each number once
 - You do not need to use all the numbers

-The app must be able to handle the file upload and temporary storage of the CSV file.
-It must parse the CSV to extract the numbers.
+The app is handling the file upload and temporary storage of the CSV file.
+Also it is parsing the CSV to extract the numbers.

-You need to build a processor to take the numbers and calculate the equation to the target number from them.
+I also build a processor to take the numbers and calculate the equation to the target number from them.
-When we come to test this, we will also use different numbers to check the process.

 ## What you get